scds/text-analysis-1/or-strat.md

 `[iou]m` will return words that contain “im,” “om” and “um”<br />
 `ti[^o]` will exclude “tion”

-Familiarity with RegEx will improve your ability to correct OCR errors in OpenRefine considerably; you can seek out other patterns by consulting RegEx references like the [Mozilla RegEx cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) or [RegEx One tutorials](https://regexone.com/).
+Familiarity with regex will improve your ability to correct OCR errors in OpenRefine considerably; you can seek out other patterns by consulting regex references like the [Mozilla regex cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) or [Regex One tutorials](https://regexone.com/).

 <hr />